OpenZeppelin/openzeppelin-confidential-contracts/SECURITY.md

 # Security Policy

-Security vulnerabilities should be disclosed to the project maintainers through by email to security@openzeppelin.com.
-This repo is not currently covered by the OpenZeppelin Immunefi.
+Security vulnerabilities should be disclosed to the project maintainers by email to security@openzeppelin.com.
+The OpenZeppelin Immunefi does not currently cover this repo.

 ## Security Patches